Trending Hashtags For Events & Event Planners

 Ready player one - The heavy hitters

-It’s not entirely the fault of a business, they’ve suckered us in droves and we fell for it.
-Internet users are free to browse and explore the internet how they see fit, but they elect to use services like Google & Facebook because it’s easy to use, its the social norm and of course its free.
+It's not entirely the fault of a business, they've suckered us in droves, and we fell for it.
+Internet users are free to browse and explore the internet how they see fit, but they elect to use services like Google and Facebook because it's easy to use, its the social norm and of course its free.
 The trade-off for free services will naturally come in other forms of monetization.

-Users have become hooked on free services then spend a penny on accredited services and this is how and why these businesses or rather websites are able to rapidly scale they way they have.
+Users have become hooked on free services then spend a penny on accredited services, and this is how and why these businesses or rather websites are able to rapidly scale they way they have.

 While surveillance capitalism is best understood as a living system — an ecosystem made up of many different actors — there are essentially three main players when it comes to collecting and leveraging personal data.
 First are the Internet giants — companies like Amazon, Google and Facebook.

-Ben Thompson calls these players “aggregators” — they’ve aggregated powerful first-party relationships with hundreds of millions or even billions of consumers.
+Ben Thompson calls these players “aggregators” — they’ve aggregated important first-party relationships with hundreds of millions or even billions of consumers.
 What this essentially means is that they form the relationship and if anyone of us wants access to that we pay Google, Facebook or Amazon to vouch on our behalf and send clients our way.

 Ready player 2 - The opportunists

 They collect data on consumers’ behaviours across the Internet and sell that data to marketers in astonishingly varied and complex ways.
-Most of these companies have no “first party” relationship to consumers, instead, they are “third parties” — they collect their data by securing relationships with sub-scale first parties like publishers and app makers.
+Most of these companies have no “first party” relationship to consumers.
+Instead, they are “third parties” — they collect their data by securing relationships with sub-scale first parties like publishers and app makers.